josuepena80/first_iteration/functional_spec.md

 <h2>Functional Requirements</h2>
 <ul>

-<li>The Tracker must set the user on a good track by providing relevant information such as date and time, so the user can better asses the duration of their symptoms.</li>
+<li>The Tracker must set the user on a good track by providing relevant information such as date, so the user can better asses the duration of their symptoms.</li>
 <li>The Tracker must prompt the user for their input.
 <li>The CLI must display wether the symptom was correctly added to the record, and respond to invalid attemps gracefully.</li>
 <li>The Symptom Tracker must allow the user to include the following in each report: